Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

-Rob Tibbetts confirmed to Fox News Tuesday a body found in Iowa is his daughter.
+Rob Tibbetts confirmed to Fox News early Tuesday a body found in Iowa is his daughter.
+Hours later, investigators reported a suspect, identified as Cristhian Rivera, 24, was in custody for Tibbetts’ murder and is being held on a federal immigration detainer.

 The update comes more than a month after Tibbetts was last seen jogging near her hometown of Brooklyn, Iowa, on July 18, about an hour’s drive away from Pella.
 She was staying at her boyfriend’s house at the time to watch his dogs while he was out of town.